it’s never toO late to make a fresh start

 Individual therapy informed by work in residential addiction treatment, supporting those impacted by substance use, trauma, mood disorders, and high-stress environments.

-My approach draws from evidence-based, trauma-informed, and attachment-informed practices, including relational and experiential therapies, somatic approaches, and mindfulness-based skills.
-Techniques are thoughtfully adapted to each client rather than applied rigidly, with an emphasis on nervous system regulation, relational safety, and meaningful change.
+My approach draws from evidence-based, trauma-informed, and attachment-informed practices, integrating cognitive-behavioral strategies, parts-based work, relational and experiential therapies, somatic approaches, and mindfulness-based skills.
+Interventions are thoughtfully adapted to each client rather than applied rigidly, with an emphasis on nervous system regulation, relational safety, and meaningful, sustainable change.
+Together, we work to understand patterns and protective strategies while building practical tools for regulation, communication, and daily life.

 Education